 Our new protocols.

-All guests and crew will be required to follow enhanced health and well-being measures to protect everyone on board our Summer at Sea voyages.
+All guests and crew will be required to follow enhanced health and well-being measures to protect everyone on board.
 We're continuing to operate a 'Hands, Face, Space' system on board, reminding guests of the importance of thorough hand washing, wearing a mask when moving around communal areas and within the theatre and continuing to socially distance.

+All guests on board are fully vaccinated and all guests are tested prior to embarkation.
 Guests will be required to wear a face mask (with no exemptions) in specific areas including at the terminal, when moving around indoors on board and when seated in the theatre.
-We’d always recommend guests wash their mask daily and choose a good quality, ideally medical-grade, standard.
+We’d always recommend guests wash their mask daily and choose a good quality, ideally medical-grade, standard which must safely cover the nose and mouth.
 Please note that visors and face shields will not be accepted as a substitute for a face mask.

 Social distancing should be practiced throughout your holiday.
 We’ll make this as easy as possible, with signs and crew to guide you.
-You’ll also have the ability to queue virtually and make advance dinner reservations using our on board digital planner, My Voyage.
 If you’re travelling with friends and family (or make new friends on board), there’s no need to physically distance when dining together or meeting in a bar, watching a show or going on a shore experience.
 Shared tables are only available on request, otherwise you will have a table to yourself.